 There is currently no way to guarantee that the bus you are waiting for has room on it for a wheelchair.
 Even though all of York's buses meet accessible standards, there is sometimes difficulty with space for larger wheelchairs and wheeled walkers.
+York Bus Forum hope that it will prove possible to include more information on future versions of bus apps.

 Many Blind and Partially Sighted people rely on buses.
 While some are confident travelling on buses and enjoy the fact that they are not busy, many are not traveling due to concerns about judging a 2m distance or being able to follow social distancing arrangements.
+York Bus Forum support further action, for example by offering explanatory leaflets in braille..

 Wheelchair users report an inconsistent and unpredictable experience on public transport, which depends largely on the attitudes of fellow passengers and the confidence and willingness of drivers to implement the priority of space for disabled people.
+York Bus Forum will continue to work with bus operators to address this issue.

 Removing time restrictions on the disabled bus pass, or removing park and ride fares, could make it a more attractive option for some.

 One respondent reported that their bus pass is useless as they 'have not been able to find out how to make an appointment to get the 'training' to be able to take my scooter on buses.'
+York Bus Forum urge the council and bus operators to work together to ensure there is clear guidance on how to access this training and to make this more widely known.
 Another referenced limited evening and Sunday service.